kubeflow/examples/openvaccine-kaggle-competition/Readme.md

 # Objective

-This example is based on the Titanic Kaggle competition.
-The objective of this exercise is to use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+This example is based on the Titanic OpenVaccine competition.
+The objective of this exercise is to develop models and design rules for RNA degradation.

 ## Environment